Generic Name: calcium citrate

 Calcium is a mineral that is found naturally in foods.
-Calcium is necessary for many normal functions of your body, especially bone formation and maintenance.
-Calcium can also bind to other minerals (such as phosphate) and aid in their removal from the body.
+Calcium is necessary for many normal functions of the body, especially bone formation and maintenance.

 Calcium citrate is used to prevent and to treat calcium deficiencies.

-Calcium citrate may also be used for other purposes not listed in this medication guide.
+Calcium citrate may also be used for purposes not listed in this medication guide.

-What are the possible side effects of calcium citrate (Citracal)?
+What are the possible side effects of calcium citrate?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.